top of page

 EMG Analysis Technique

 An electromyography (EMG) machine is a diagnostic tool used to evaluate the function of muscles and the nerve cells that control them.
-It measures the muscles' electrical activity at rest and during contraction.
+It measures the electrical activity of the muscles at rest and during contraction.

 The process typically involves placing small electrodes on the skin over the studied muscle or inserting a needle electrode directly into the muscle.
 The EMG machine records the electrical signals generated by the muscles and displays them as waveforms on a monitor.
 This information is crucial for diagnosing nerve disorders, muscle diseases, and injuries.
 It helps healthcare professionals assess how well the muscles and nerves are functioning and can guide treatment decisions.
 The research below was conducted using this science-backed approach with EMG machines.